- Lloyd Doaman: Senior Associate, Business Development

 - Deborah Koski: Senior Investment Officer

-- Onika Lewis: Senior Associate, New Markets Tax Credits
+- Onika Lewis: Manager, New Markets Tax Credit

 - Brenda Loya: Senior Investment Officer